preconstruct/preconstruct/site/docs/configuration.md

   };
 ```

-The `exports` config allows you to opt-in to generating an `exports` field.
+The `exports` config controls whether Preconstruct generates an `exports` field.
+Generation is enabled by default; set `preconstruct.exports` to `false` to opt out.

 Using the `exports` field enables a couple of things: